imgproxy/imgproxy/README.md

 * `IMGPROXY_CONCURRENCY` — the maximum number of image requests to be processed simultaneously.
 Default: double number of CPU cores;
 * `IMGPROXY_MAX_CLIENTS` — the maximum number of simultaneous active connections.
 Default: `IMGPROXY_CONCURRENCY * 5`;
 * `IMGPROXY_TTL` — duration in seconds sent in `Expires` and `Cache-Control: max-age` headers.
 Default: `3600` (1 hour);
-* `IMGPROXY_CACHE_FILES` — boolean value, sets whether a response sould be cached or not.
-If `false`, then ImgProxy will always return the status 200 and an image file.
-If `true`, then 304 (Not Modified) will be returned in case if a client has actual locally cached copy.
-The caching is based on `ETag` header.
-Defaul is `false`.
+* `IMGPROXY_USE_ETAG` — boolean.
+Shows whether a response should be cached or not.
+If the variable is not presented, then ImgProxy will always return an image file with 200 status code.
+If the var is set, then the response will get the `ETag` header with current body hash sum and this value could be used by browser for caching purposes.
+Then, if a new request provides `If-None-Match` value, the status 304 (Not Modified) will be returned.
+Default is `false`
 * `IMGPROXY_LOCAL_FILESYSTEM_ROOT` — root of the local filesystem.
 See [Serving local files](#serving-local-files).
 Keep empty to disable serving of local files.

 #### Security